So, you want to save money and print your own ID cards?

 Quality: Print resolution affects variables like picture and design detail

 Durability: There are different ways to ensure longer life, for instance, you may want to laminate a card to last longer

 Ribbon: Performs like ink in a traditional office printer.

-Cards: ID card stock have their own set of features such as material, embedded technologies, and added security features.
+Cards: ID card stock has its own set of features such as material, embedded technologies, and added security features.

 Cleaning Kits: Keeps your printer working properly by removing debris and dust.

-Transfer Film (if applicable), only necessary when using a printer that produces card using a Re-Transfer print process.
-Find out more about the difference of print technologies here: Direct-to-card vs. Re-transfer printing
+Transfer Film (if applicable), is only necessary when using a printer that produces cards using a Re-Transfer print process.
+Find out more about the difference in print technologies here: Direct-to-card vs. Re-transfer printing